Safari Before Your Flight. Or After. Or Instead of the City.

 Black Rhinos 20 Minutes From Your Hotel.
 True Story.

-Sense of Adventure runs Nairobi National Park game drives at any time — 5:30am departures, half-day excursions, layover safaris.
+Sense of Adventure runs Nairobi National Park game drives at any time 5:30am departures, half-day excursions, and layover safaris.
 WhatsApp us now to arrange yours.

 Frequently Asked Questions — Nairobi National Park